 04. Schedule a self love day

-When you look at your daily to do list?
+When you look at your daily to-do list?
 How much time is dedicated to you?
 Probably not enough.
-Prioritizing yourself and allocating time for yourself is so important, so put some time for self-love on your to do lists.
-Things you can do can be simply: taking a warm bath, visiting a cafe you love, reading books, getting a relaxing massage, or treating yourself a movie.
+Prioritizing yourself and allocating time for yourself is so important, so put some time for self-love on your to-do lists.
+Things you can do can be simply: taking a warm bath, visiting a cafe you love, reading books, getting a relaxing massage, or treating yourself to a movie.
 Be good to yourself.
 You deserve all the love and care.

 05. Find your happy place